Drink plenty of water

 Well, that wasn't necessarily true.
 Over the years she had forced every bit of her knowledge and expertise into her protégée.
 As Kureha sat back and read that papers of the Straw Hat Pirate's exploits, she couldn't help but be smug at the small part she had played in such a man's journey.

 One hundred years was a long time for anyone.
-One hundred years.
-Ten tens.
+It was ten tens.
 A century.

 Kureha was shocked as she looked at the calendar.
 Today was the anniversary of her first day as a doctor.
 One hundred years of practice.